ZNielsen/PodRacer/README.md

 PodRacer is most useful if you prefer to listen to your podcasts as they are published (i.e. they are dropped into a feed, and you just lisen in order).
 It lets legacy content seamlessly fit into the stream of contemporary content.

-# WORK IN PROGRESS - still very buggy.
+# WORK IN PROGRESS - still buggy.
 It's functional but not polished yet

 Tests were done against [Overcast](https://apps.apple.com/us/app/overcast/id888422857) ([info](https://overcast.fm/podcasterinfo)).
 Other podcast players might have quirks I didn't see.
 Feel free to file a github issue and I'll do what I can to fix it up.